 The Board has an Audit Committee that consists exclusively of Independent Trustees.
-The Audit Committee operates pursuant to a charter adopted by the Board and is responsible for selecting, engaging and discharging the Fund's independent registered public accounting firm, reviewing the plans, scope and results of the audit engagement with the Fund's independent registered public accounting firm, approving professional services provided by the Fund's independent registered public accounting firm (including compensation therefor), reviewing the independence of the Fund's independent registered public accounting firm and reviewing the adequacy of the Fund's internal control over financial reporting.
+The Audit Committee operates pursuant to a charter adopted by the Board and is responsible for selecting, engaging and discharging the Fund's independent registered public accounting firm, reviewing the plans, scope and results of the audit engagement with the Fund's independent registered public accounting firm, approving professional services provided by the Fund's independent registered public accounting firm, approving professional services provided by the Fund's independent registered public accounting firm, approving professional services provided by the Fund's independent registered public accounting firm (including compensation therefor), reviewing the independence of the Fund's independent registered public accounting firm and reviewing the adequacy of the Fund's internal control over financial reporting.
 Annually, the Audit Committee reviews and discusses the audited financial statements with the Fund's management.
 The Audit Committee is responsible for aiding the Board in fair value pricing of debt and equity securities that are not publicly traded or for which current market values are not readily available.
 On a quarterly basis, the Audit Committee reviews the valuation determinations made with respect to the Fund's investments during the preceding quarter and evaluates whether such determinations were made in a manner consistent with the Fund's valuation process.
 The members of the Audit Committee are Messrs.
 Biondi and Hummel and Ms. Cooling, each of whom is an Independent Trustee, with Mr. Biondi serving as the chairman.
 The Board has determined that Mr. Biondi is an "audit committee financial expert" as defined under SEC rules.
 During the last fiscal year, the Audit Committee held three (3) committee meetings.